Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery

 \subsection{Structure of Dataset Directory}

 To enhance the efficiency of the data loader, we split the larger .h5 dataset into smaller .h5 files, each corresponding to a unique sample (image patch).
 By splitting the dataset in such a manner, we are able to improve the speed per iteration of the dataloader by over 100\%.
-This results in the following data structure: